Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Lie-like elements and equivalence of Theorems and

 \subsection{Lie-like elements}

 Theorem~\ref{thm:equivalence} relates the virtual characters appearing in the Frobenius formula to the exterior powers $\bigwedge^k(V)$ of the reflection representation $V$.
 Burman and Zvonkine~\cite{BZ} were the first to observe, in the context of type $A_n$, that reflections give rise to ``Lie-like elements'' on those exterior powers.
-We now quickly recall this notion, which was formalized in a later manuscript of Burman~\cite{Burman}.
+We now quickly recall this notion, which was formalized in a later manuscript of Burman~\cite{Burman} (see also the more recent \cite{burman2020lie} where further relations with matrix tree theorems are produced).

 \begin{definition}[Lie-like element, \cite{BZ, Burman}] Let $W$ be a group, let $x \in \mathbb{C}[W]$ be an element of the group algebra, and let $U$ be a representation of $W$.
-We say that $x$ is a \emph{Lie-like element for the representation $U$} if for any $k \geq 1$, and for any element $v_1\wedge \dots \wedge v_k \in \bigwedge^k U$, we have
+We say that $x$ is a \emph{Lie-like element for the representation $U$} if for any $k \geq 0$, and for any element $v_1\wedge \dots \wedge v_k \in \bigwedge^k U$, we have

 \end{definition} To prevent any confusion, we stress that in the left-hand side of~\eqref{eq:LieLike} we use the classical action of the group algebra $\mathbb{C}[W]$ on $\bigwedge^k U$, given by

 if $g \in W$ is an element of the group, and extended \emph{linearly} to the group algebra $\mathbb{C}[W]$.
 In particular, the action of some $x\in \CC[W]$ on $\bigwedge^k U$ and the action of the \emph{matrix} $\rho^{}_U(x)\in\op{End}(U)$ on $\bigwedge^k U$ are often different.
 Note that it is clear that Lie-like elements on $U$ form a vector space (for interesting questions related to this vector space, which is in fact a Lie-algebra, see~\cite{Burman}).